Adelaide Weather Forecast, Ind vs Ban, T20 WC 2022: Rain Likely to Play Spoilsport

 Adelaide Weather Forecast

 There are high (70%) chance of showers but with just 1-3 mm rainfall.
 Team India will take those chances given the probability is dramatically less than the previous two days.
 Winds will be from west to southwesterly 25 to 35 km/h.
-Also Read - Lungi Ngidi LABELS Virat Kohli's Wicket During Ind-SA T20 World Cup 2022 Match at Perth as 'Special'
+Also Read - Virat Kohli SLAMS Fan, Media in VIRAL Insta Post Over Intruding His Privacy During T20 World Cup 2022

-Also Read - Shahid Afridi Replies To Amit Mishra's 'This Too Shall Pass' Tweet
+Also Read - Rohit Sharma FUMES After Missing Easy Runout Chance During Ind-SA T20 World Cup 2022 Match; Watch VIRAL Video

 IND BAN Probable Playing XI